syncfusion-content/maui-docs/MAUI/Polar-Charts/Getting-Started.md

 ## Initialize view model

-Now, let us define a simple data model that represents a data point in the chart.
+Now, let us define a simple data model that represents a data point on the chart.

 {% tabs %}